Pnwankwo2/Project-2-Healthcare-/README.md

 ### After Resampling Example
 ![alt text](after_resampling.png)

-A `GridSearchCV` is used to fine-tune the logistic regression model's hyperparameters.
+A `GridSearchCV` is used to fine-tune the Logistic Regression and AdaBoost models' hyperparameters.

 ### Evaluation:
 - The models are evaluated using metrics like precision, recall, F1-score, and balanced accuracy to ensure reliable performance, especially in the presence of imbalanced data.
 In this project, various machine learning models were evaluated for their ability to predict stroke risk, with AdaBoost emerging as the most promising algorithm.
 AdaBoost demonstrated strong potential in identifying key patterns in the data, showing the capability to improve classification performance, particularly for imbalanced datasets.